 Since our launch in 1958 we have consistently campaigned against nuclear weapons, playing our part in creating an environment in which the use of nuclear weapons cannot be considered.

 In practical terms we have, working with others nationally and internationally, been an important force in pressing our government and others to conclude a number of treaties such as the Partial Test Ban Treaty, the nuclear Non-Proliferation Treaty and the Intermediate-Range Nuclear Forces Treaty.
 We also worked to oppose the introduction of the Neutron bomb; plans for this appalling device were abandoned as a result.

 In 2007, there was a debate and vote on replacing Trident in the Westminster Parliament.
 Although the final vote was in favour of replacement, sustained CND lobbying was an important part of the fact that this was the biggest rebellion on domestic policy the Labour government experienced since coming to power in 1997.
 The scale of opposition played a significant part in the subsequent government’s announcement, as part of its ‘Strategic Defence and Security Review’, that there will be a reduction in the number of missiles and warheads that the replacement submarines will carry.

 Most recently, CND was one of the grassroots organisations that successfully campaigned for a global ban on nuclear weapons at the United Nations.
-The UN adopted the Treaty on the Prohibition of Nuclear Weapons in 2017 and it is now open for states to sign.
+The Treaty on the Prohibition of Nuclear Weapons entered into force in January 2021.
 The International Campaign to Abolish Nuclear Weapons – of which CND is part – won the Nobel Peace Prize for this work.

 Our work continues.
 CND will keep campaigning until the UK gives up its nuclear weapons system and we achieve our aim of a world without nuclear weapons.